Kisra-Sumei

 The town is the result of a merger between the villages of Kisra and Sumei and it was recognised as a local council in 1990.

+History

+Kafr Sumei is identified with the late ancient village of Caparasima (or Kefar Simay), mentioned in John Moschus' Spiritual Meadow, a Byzantine ascetic writing dating from the 7th century.

+Kisra appears on the 1870s SWP map (sheet 3, square Nf).
+In the connected memoirs, Conder and Kitchener mention the village as "containing about 150 Druzes", and note in terms of archaeological remains "foundations and heaps of well-cut stones".

+Demographics

+In 2022, 95.6% of the population was Druze, 3.3% was Christian and 1.1% was Muslim.

 Climate

 Kisra-Sumei has a mediterranean climate (Köppen climate classification: Csa).
 The average annual temperature is 17.7 °C, and around 771 mm of precipitation falls annually.